Joshua J. Phillips

-Joshua J. Phillips joined Phillips & Ingrum in 2019.
-Josh handles a variety of civil matters with a concentration in the areas of litigation, domestic, estates, and corporate and business law.
-Josh has extensive litigation experience involving contract disputes, construction law, non-competes, fiduciary duty claims, real estate, and intellectual property issues.
-Josh has tried federal jury cases and cases before state and administrative courts.
+Joshua J. Phillips joined Phillips & Ingrum as an Attorney in 2019.
+Josh handles a variety of civil matters with a concentration in the areas of litigation, estates and corporate and business law.
+He has extensive litigation experience involving contract disputes, construction, non-competes, fiduciary duty claims, real estate, and intellectual property issues, and has tried federal jury cases and cases before state and administrative courts.

 In addition to his litigation work, Josh has had significant experience negotiating agreements, advising on contracts, and working with clients to achieve business goals.

 Before joining Phillips & Ingrum, Josh was a partner in the Nashville office of Bradley Arant Boult Cummings LLP.
 Josh is a graduate of Duke University and earned his law degree with highest honors from the University of Tennessee College of Law.
 He received Am.
 Jur.
 Awards for his coursework in Criminal Law, Torts II, Contracts II, Property, Land Use, and Employment Law.
 After law school, Josh clerked for Chief Justice William M. Barker on the Tennessee Supreme Court.